xerolinux/XeroWiki/docs/xero-faq.md

 <h1 align="center">⁉️ XeroLinux FAQ ⁉️</h1>

-> Q : Theming broke after update how do I get it back ?

-A : Just launch toolkit from the dock, option `7` for service then `s` to reset.

 > Q : Why not include **nVidia** GPU Drivers on the ISO ?

 A : We will be doing that, making it available through **Calamares** as of December 2025.